-With increasing sophistication of cyber threats, it has become important to have skilled security professionals on your team.
-But are you finding it hard to hire a cybersecurity expert?
-You’re not alone.
-The cybersecurity talent shortage is widespread, and like you, many others are facing the challenge.
+With the increasing sophistication of cyber threats, it is important to have skilled security professionals on your team.
+If you’re finding it difficult to hire a cybersecurity expert, you’re not alone.
+The cybersecurity skills shortage is widespread , and like you, many others are facing this challenge.

-According to an industry report, by 2021, there’ll be 3.5 million available but unfulfilled cybersecurity jobs globally.
-Small businesses like yours will likely be more affected by the skills shortage, given budget constraints may make it tougher for you to compete with big players in the race to attract the best cybersecurity talent.
+According to an industry report , by 2025 , there’ll be 3.5 million available but unfulfilled cybersecurity jobs globally.
+And small businesses like yours are likely to be more affected by the skills shortage: Budget constraints may make it tougher for you to compete with big players in the race to attract the best cybersecurity talent.

-In this article, we discuss the common challenges you may face when hiring talent for your cybersecurity workforce.
+In this article, we discuss the common challenges you may face when hiring a cybersecurity professional.
 We also offer tips to address those challenges and overcome the cybersecurity shortage at your small business.

-Here are some common challenges you may face when recruiting skilled cyber professionals.
+Here are some common challenges you may face when recruiting skilled cybersecurity workers.

 There are many companies looking to hire cybersecurity experts, but only a limited talent pool.
 This has increased market competition, with most companies vying for the same candidates.
 Large firms that can offer better salaries, perks, and other benefits often have a winning edge in such cases.

 High market competition for hiring cybersecurity talent translates to high costs of recruitment.
-The average annual salary for cybersecurity professionals worldwide is $83,000.
 Spending such a large amount on a role that doesn’t directly translate into revenue is something you need to think about carefully before making any investment.

 If hiring cybersecurity professionals is a challenge, hiring professionals with niche security skills is an even bigger challenge.
 There is an acute skills shortage in fields such as cloud security, application security, and security analysis and investigation.
-Hiring candidates with the right soft skills is another challenge you may face.
+Hiring candidates with the right soft skills , such as emotional intelligence, interpersonal skills, communication, and creativity, is another challenge you may face.

 Here are eight effective tips to manage the cybersecurity talent crunch and get around the high competition in hiring cybersecurity staff.

-The cybersecurity industry is niche, and skills shortage is at every stage—from entry-level positions to leadership ranks.
-It’s a good idea to partner with universities and hire talent right out of college.
+The cybersecurity industry is highly specialized, and skills shortage is at every stage—from entry-level positions to leadership ranks.
+It’s a good idea to partner with higher education institutions and hire talent right out of college.
 Conduct assessments and contests to identify students who have an aptitude for IT security, and nurture them by offering scholarships, internships, and apprenticeships.
 You’ll help them develop the required skills as well as encourage them to pursue a cybersecurity career with your organization.